Symmetry Breaking of Current Response in Disordered Exclusion Processes: Model

-{\em Model.}---We consider a disordered ASEP.
+We consider a disordered ASEP.
 The system consists of $N$ particles on a one-dimensional lattice with $L$ sites under periodic boundary conditions.
 Because of the exclusion principle, each site can be occupied by at most one particle.
 Particles perform biased random walks in a heterogeneous environment.
 A particle at site $i$ attempts to hop to site $i-1$ with rate $q_i(\varepsilon)$ and to site $i+1$ with rate $p_i(\varepsilon)$, where

 Here, $\varepsilon\in[-1,1]$ is the bias parameter that controls the strength and direction of the external drive: $\varepsilon=0$ corresponds to equilibrium dynamics, while $\varepsilon\neq0$ drives the system out of equilibrium.
 The coefficients $w_{i,i\pm1}/2$ represent the hopping rates from site $i$ to $i\pm1$ in the corresponding equilibrium system and encode the heterogeneity of the environment.
-In the unbiased case ($\varepsilon=0$), the rates satisfy $\prod_{i=1}^Lw_{i,i-1}/w_{i,i+1}=1$ ensuring that the stationary current vanishes in equilibrium (see Supplemental Material (SM)~\cite{SupplementalMaterial}).
+In the unbiased case ($\varepsilon=0$), the rates satisfy $\prod_{i=1}^Lw_{i,i-1}/w_{i,i+1}=1$ ensuring that the stationary current vanishes in equilibrium (see Appendix~\ref{appendix: A}).

 We focus on the stationary current $J(\rho,\varepsilon)$, defined as the average number of particle hops across a bond per unit time for density $\rho$ and the bias $\varepsilon$:

 where $\Braket{\cdot}$ denotes the ensemble average and $Q_i(t)$ is the integrated current between site $i$ and $i+1$ at time $t$.
 In the steady state, the continuity equation ensures that the current is independent of the bond, i.e., $J(\rho,\varepsilon)$ does not depend on $i$.
 We analyze how the stationary current depends on the bias and density.
 In particular, we examine the bias-reversal symmetry